afinemax/reference_sheets/git_commands.md

 ## Configuration
+Remove the `--global` to do a config for a local git repo.
 ```sh
 git config --global user.name "Your Name"  # Set global username
 git config --global user.email "your.email@example.com"  # Set global email